 - Click Register and then Accept the Cisco Disclosure.
 FDM sends the registration request to CDO.

-- In the Create Registration Key area, CDO polls for the device.
+- Return to CDO, in the Create Registration Key area, click Next.

 - In the Smart License area, you can apply a smart license to the FTD device and click Next.
-For more information, see Applying or Updating a Smart License.
+For more information, see Applying or Updating a Smart License or you can click Skip to continue the onboarding with a 90-day evaluation license or if the device is already smart-licensed.

 Troubleshooting Device Registration Failure during Onboarding with a Registration Key